Phil-CST-BCIT/Phil-Antony-docs/docs/configure.md

 # Opening Pycharm

-We will be using Pycharm to write a short python code to work with Excel.
+We will be using Pycharm to write a short Python code to work with Excel.

-1) Open Pycharm
+1) Open Pycharm.

 ![Open](https://github.com/Phil-CST-BCIT/Phil-Antony-docs/blob/gh-pages/assets/images/open-pycharm.png?raw=true "Open")

-2) Click "Create New Project"
+2) Click "Create New Project".

 3) Select "Pure Python" in the outer-left column, browse the location to put this file, and name this file "WorkWithExcel", then click "Create".